-What should I say when the officer keeps asking to search my car?
+What should I say when the police ask to search my car?

-Just politely refuse as many times as they ask.
-Don’t give in no matter how many times they ask or what they say.
+You should politely refuse as many times as they ask.
+Don’t give in no matter how many times they ask, no matter what they say.
 Even if they say they are going to hold you for dogs to arrive to sniff your car you should still refuse any search.
 Many times they are just bluffing!

 Can the police use a dog to sniff around my car?